 In India, parwal is another major crop cultivation done on the riverbed (diara land).
 It is suited to hot and humid regions, where rainfall is average.
 Well-drained, sandy, and loam soil, rich in organic matter is suitable for its growth.

 This fast-growing perennial vine plant of the Cucurbitaceae family.
 Parwal is a dioecious climber with perennial rootstock.
 Crop duration is usually three years.
 Flowers are white and open during the early morning and close before sunset.
-The crop is highly cross-pollinated due to a dioecious nature.
+The crop is highly cross-pollinated due to its dioecious nature.

 Parwal gourd is mainly propagated through root suckers separated from old planting.
-Roots should be planted immediately after removal from ratoon crop and planted at an angle of 30 to 40 degrees with 2 cuttings per pit.
+Roots should be planted immediately after removal from the ratoon crop and planted at an angle of 30 to 40 degrees with 2 cuttings per pit.
 Stem cuttings of 60 cm long are also used for propagation.

 Fruits are smooth, fusiform, 8 to 12 cm long, and seeded.
 Vines start fruiting 80-90 days after planting and plucking is done at weekly intervals.
 Fruits are invested at an immature stage when it is still green.
 Maximum yield is obtained during the rainy season till the end of October and November.